Hasta Que Te Conocí: Other cover versions

 In 1987, Dominican musician Roberto del Castillo covered "Hasta Que Te Conocí" in merengue on his album Justo a Tiempo.
 His version peaked at number eleven on the Hot Latin Songs chart.
 Mexican singer Ana Gabriel performed a live cover of the song on her album En Vivo (1990).
 Her version peaked at number twenty-five on the Hot Latin Songs chart.
 In 1994, Argentine pianist Raúl di Blasio covered the song on his album Piano de America, Vol. 2. di Blasio's cover was released to radio stations on May 10, 1994.
 It features Gabriel performing the vocals which was omitted on the Anglo version of the song. di Blasio's version peaked at number thirty-six on the Hot Latin Songs.
 It has been featured on his compilation albums Entre Amigos y Exitos (2003) and La Historia del Piano de América...
 Los Éxitos (2006) and on Gabriel's album Mis Canciones, Mis Amigos (2009).
 A music video for the Anglo version was released by BMG and was included on the DVD set for La Historia del Piano de América...
 Los Éxitos (2006).
-Mexican singer Pilar Montenegro included a version of the track featuring rapper Voltio on her album South Beach in 2005.
+Mexican singer Pilar Montenegro included a version of the track featuring rapper Julio Voltio on her album South Beach in 2005.
 In 2009, Mexican recording artist Anahí sampled the record on her song "Hasta Que Me Conociste" ("Until You Met Me") from her album Mi Delirio, in which the song is written as a "response" to the original composition.
 In 1988, Orquesta La Inmensidad covered a salsa version of the song in their album El Retrato under Fania label.